 I could blame it on the crappy lighting or the fact I was so memorized by finding a Polka Dot Begonia at Kroger, that I overlooked the brown spots

-The app also stated, if the spots were over 50% of the leaves, It would take an act of Congress to bring it back to life.
+The app also stated, that if the spots were over 50% of the leaves, It would take an act of Congress to bring it back to life.
 Okay, that wasn’t their exact wording, but you get my drift.

 Unfortunately, my 30-second adrenaline rush was stifled, when I realized the begonia wouldn’t come home with me.